 - Banana – half a banana will do the trick, the riper the better for sweetness, and keep it frozen for the best texture

-- Nut Butter – peanut butter, cashew butter or almond butter both work great
+- Nut Butter – peanut butter, cashew butter or almond butter all work great

 - Vanilla – vanilla extract goes great with coffee and makes it taste sweeter, too

-Then, once you have all the ingredients gathered, add them to a high speed blender, and blend until smooth.
-That’s it — and your perfect morning coffee smoothie is ready to enjoy.
+Once you have all the ingredients gathered, add them to a high speed blender, and blend until smooth.
+That's it -- and your perfect morning coffee smoothie is ready to enjoy.

-If the smoothie is too thick, you can add either more coffee or milk to loosen.
-If your smoothie is too thin, just add in a few ice cubes, and re-blend.
-Using a frozen banana wil help keep your smoothie creamy and thick, so it’s always good to have those ready to grab from the freezer.
+Pro Tip: If the smoothie is too thick, you can add more coffee or milk to loosen it.
+If it's too thin, just add a few ice cubes and re-blend.
+Using a frozen banana will help keep your smoothie creamy and thick, so it's always good to have those ready to grab from the freezer.

 Here are a few reasons why this coffee banana smoothie sits high on the scale of healthy breakfast smoothies: